-This injection-based orthopedic treatment is directed into tendons and ligaments with an irritant to stimulate regeneration of tissue.
-The non-biologic irritant is typically medical-grade diluted dextrose or a purified cod-liver oil derivative, saline, vitamin B12 (methylcobalamine), sarapin and procaine or lidocaine.
+The injection-based orthopedic treatment is directed into tendons and ligaments with an irritant to stimulate regeneration of tissue.
+The non-biologic irritant is typically medical-grade diluted dextrose, a purified cod-liver oil derivative, saline, vitamin B12 (methylcobalamine), sarapin and procaine or lidocaine.
 Some practitioners offer biologic alternatives with platelet-rich plasma and stem cell injections.
 Though the latter procedures are injected with the same goal, they are not Prolotherapy.

 Prolotherapy compliments but differs from trigger point therapy and Chinese acupuncture.
 Physical therapy uses trigger point muscle manipulation.
 Acupuncture involves the superficial insertion of needles into the skin based on dermatomes, or deep into muscular or nervous tissue or onto bone as a sensory stimulation.
 Dry needling is a Western medicine approach of trigger point therapy.
+Radiofrequency ablation is a long-lasting injection therapy the regenerates nerves to reduce pain for 6 to 12 months.
 Prolotherapy is focused on ligaments and tendons but referred pain can cause muscle fragility that benefits from trigger point therapy.
 Despite broader acceptance of other needle therapies, Prolotherapy does not share the spotlight.

 The desperation of chronic pain sufferers leads them to accept marginal odds for improvement.
 This may include clinical trials with undetermined results.
 Back surgeons typically offer only 50 to 57 percent chance of improvement.
-It is natural for patients to favor the best odds; this is only possible when shared.
+It is natural for patients to favor the best odds; this is only possible when the odds of each treatment are disclosed.
 Prolotherapy boasts 90 percent success rate.

 Unless there is major trauma, no one wants to jump directly into surgery.
 Non-invasive procedures are first offered.
 So physical therapists pull and stretch while the patient takes NSAIDs.
 Next, patients marinate in various prescription drugs that attempt to disrupt the nervous system.
 When pain persists more than 6 weeks, patients might hear names of more ominous procedures like epidurals, nerve blocks, discectomy, cervical corpectomy, spinal laminectomy, and spinal fusion.